Hunter Dozier Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The 10.3 strikeouts per nine innings put together by the Rangers pitching staff ranks fourth in the league.
+- The pitching staff for the Rangers has a collective 10.3 K/9, the third-best in MLB.

-- The Rangers' 3.38 team ERA ranks sixth across all league pitching staffs.
+- The Rangers' 3.40 team ERA ranks fifth across all MLB pitching staffs.

-- Rangers pitchers combine to allow nine home runs (0.9 per game), the eighth-fewest in baseball.
+- The Rangers surrender the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- deGrom (1-0) gets the starting nod for the Rangers, his third of the season.
+- The Rangers are sending Eovaldi (1-1) out to make his third start of the season.

-- In his most recent time out on Wednesday, the right-hander threw six innings against the Baltimore Orioles, giving up one earned run while surrendering two hits.
+- In his last appearance on Friday, the righty threw 5 2/3 innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.